-IBEX Holdings Limited was incorporated on February 28, 2017 and changed its name to IBEX Limited on September 11, 2019.
+IBEX Holdings Limited "the Holding Company", was incorporated on February 28, 2017 and changed its name to IBEX Limited on September 11, 2019.
 IBEX Limited is hereinafter also referred to as "the Holding Company".
 The registered office of the Holding Company is situated at Crawford House, 50 Cedar Avenue, Hamilton HM 11, Bermuda, which is also the principal place of business of the Holding Company.
 "The Group" or the "Company" refers to the Holding Company and its subsidiaries.
-The Holding Company is controlled by and majority owned by The Resource Group International Limited ("TRGI") (the "Controlling Shareholder"), of which TRG Pakistan Limited holds a majority interest.
-These unaudited condensed consolidated interim financial statements of the Holding Company as of March 31, 2020 and for the nine-month periods ended March 31, 2020 and 2019 (hereafter the interim period) comprise the financial statements of IBEX Limited and its subsidiaries.
-These unaudited condensed consolidated condensed consolidated interim financial statements of IBEX Limited and its subsidiaries.
-These unaudited condensed consolidated condensed consolidated interim financial statements of IBEX Limited and its subsidiaries.
-These unaudited condensed consolidated interim financial statements of IBEX Limited and its subsidiaries.
-These unaudited condensed consolidated interim financial statements of IBEX Limited and related pro forma disclosures included in the statement of financial position which is July 28, 2020 (see Note 23 Subsequent events).
+The Holding Company is controlled by and majority owned by The Resource Group International Limited ("TRGI") (the "Controlling Shareholder"), of which TRG Pakistan Limited holds a majority interest in TRGI.
+These consolidated financial statements of the Holding Company as of June 30, 2020 and 2019 and for the years ended June 30, 2020, 2019 and 2018 (hereafter the financial year) comprise the financial statements of IBEX Limited and its subsidiaries.